 This is a tooth with 2 roots!

 The following images were put together to illustrate important procedural techniques used in dental extraction.
 The images are very graphic.
 They are intended to help my fellow veterinarian collegues.
 I encourage veterinarians to purchase the best equipment and instruments to perform surgical extractions meticulously.
-Many complications occur from error in technique as well as from inadequate equipment and instrumentation.
-Dental extraction procedures require focussed attention and time to perform flawlessly.
+Many complications occur from error in technique, as well as from inadequate equipment and instrumentation.
+Dental extraction procedures require focused attention and time to perform flawlessly.
 Dental radiographs are extremely important.
-Every veterinarian that provides teeth cleaning or oral surgery needs dental radiography capability.
+Every veterinarian that provides teeth cleaning or oral surgery, needs dental radiography capability.

 This premolar was fractured and had